 Without seeing the paperwork you were sent, it sounds like the other parent of your child registered a past order or judgment determining custody with another state.
 This can be done for several reasons, including current or future enforcement of the child support determination.
 I am available if...Read more »

-My son's father filed and mediate danger claim against me and one during the hearing the order was over was vacated by a different judge and I was to be able to get parenting time at my mother or sisters house regularly I ended up getting supervised visits at my sister's house for a while now there...
+My son's father filed and mediate danger claim against me and one during the hearing the order was over was vacated by a different judge and I was to be able to get parenting time at my mother or sisters house regularly I ended up getting supervised visits at my sister's house for a while...
 Read more »

 If the immediate danger order was vacated, the parenting plan that was in effect before the immediate danger order controls all future visitations, unless there is another judgment in place.
 I am available if you have further questions.